kgathi2/mpayer_ruby/README.md

 http://blakewilliams.me/blog/developing-gems-with-tdd-and-minitest-pt-1

-Mpayer Ruby is a gem that makes it easy to integrate to Mpayer payment gateway (http://mpayer.co.ke).
-It allows for railsequ way of interacting with Mpayer objects.
-Put your Ruby code in the file `lib/mpayer`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Mpayer Ruby is a gem that makes it easy to integrate to [Mpayer payment gateway](http://mpayer.co.ke).
+It allows for railsesque way of interacting with Mpayer objects.

-TODO: Delete this and the text above, and describe your gem

 ## Installation